-- Identification & Authentication: Access to functions and data of the TOE is only allowed to authenticated users.
-The authentication mechanism applied depends on the inspection system. - Secure data exchange: This security service concerns the creation and the management of a secure communication channel for the sensitive data exchange between the TOE and the Inspection System.
-On this channel, the data will be encrypted and authenticated with session keys such that the TOE is able to verify the integrity and authenticity of received data. - Storage and Access Control of Data Objects: The assets (user data and TSF data) can only be accessed as defined by the access right written during the personalization process and allows the access to the TOE identification data in the Personalization phase.
+- Agents Identification & Authentication: Access to functions and data of the TOE is only allowed to authenticated users.
+The authentication mechanism applied depends on the system used for operations. - Data exchange with Secure Messaging: This security service concerns the creation and the management of a secure communication channel for the sensitive data exchange between the TOE and the Inspection System.
+On this channel, the data will be encrypted and authenticated with session keys such that the TOE is able to verify the integrity and authenticity of received data. - Access Control of stored Data Objects: The assets (user data and TSF data) can only be accessed as defined by the access right written during the personalization process and allows the access to the TOE identification data in the Personalization phase.
 Furthermore, the access conditions allow to differentiate the roles based on the knowledge of secret keys.
 Any access not explicitly allowed is denied. - Life cycle management: It ensures that the TOE life cycle status is set in an irreversible way to mark the following phases in the given order: manufacturing, personalization and operational use.
 The only role allowed to set the life cycle status is the Personalization Agent. - Software integrity check of TOE's assets: The TOE doesn't allow to analyze, debug or modify TOE's software during the operational use.
-In phase 3 and 4 no commands are allowed to load executable code. - Security features provided by the hardware: The TOE benefits of a set of features provided by the certified IC Platform. - Verification of digital signatures: During the terminal authentication, a signature verification is performed through the check of the certificate chain up to a trusted start point (e.g. a public key of the Country Verifying Certificate Authority) and the current date handling.
+In phase 3 and 4 no comands are allowed to load executable code. - Security features provided by the hardware: The TOE benefits of a set of features provided by the certified IC Platform.